Search the Directory

 How large is the City of Baltimore’s FTZ #74?

 Established in 1982, the City of Baltimore’s Foreign Trade Zone, FTZ #74, has been continually expanded and modified due to various requests for additional space.
-Zone space, originally 60,000 square feet, currently contains more than 1,254 acres at 33 sites within the City of Baltimore, Harford, Cecil, Baltimore and Anne Arundel counties.
+FTZ #74’s service area consists of more than 1,250 acres of designated non-contiguous industrial and warehouse space in the following areas: Baltimore City, Anne Arundel County, Baltimore County, Harford County, Cecil County, Howard County and Queen Anne’s County.

 For more information, please contact: